UlicsDanielAlexandru/bankingWebsite/README.md

 normal users and admins.
 Admins have the capabilities to modify certain aspects of the database directly from the website, like adding and modifying users, while also keep track of all the transactions.
 Normal clients can view their personal information, as well as make transactions to other accounts.
-This project was done using technologies like Java, Spring, HTML/CSS, Thymeleaf, etc.
+This project was done using Java, Spring, HTML/CSS, Thymeleaf, and others.